bmwcarit/joynr/wiki/infrastructure.md

 ## Starting the Infrastructure Components with default configuration (single backend, HiveMQ broker, no TLS)

 To run apps/tests which interact with the joynr backend we need to run an MQTT broker along with a database.
-We have prepared a docker-compose file `joynr/docker/joynr-backend.yml` which contains the required services.
+We have prepared a docker compose file `joynr/docker/joynr-backend.yml` which contains the required services.
 **Note**: no other service is allowed to use the required ports `1883` (MQTT broker) and `5432` (capabilities database) on the machine.